tbohne/ChessAI/README.md

 ### 2nd approach: Neural Network
 - **mapping**: board state -> move to be performed
 - need a lot of chess games to train with

+### TRAINING DATA

+The net was trained on 110000 standard rated games played on [lichess.org ](https://database.lichess.org/) in [Portable Game Notation (PGN)](https://de.wikipedia.org/wiki/Portable_Game_Notation) format.
+Therefore, based on the above assumptions, the model was trained based on approximately 8.8M board positions.